soegaard/urlang/urlang/README.md

 Besides the core constructs, you have the option of adding your own constructs with define-urlang-macro.
 See "extra.rkt" for examples.

+ES6
+---
+The construct  import-from  produces ES6 import commands.
+If you use it, run Babel afterwards to produce ES5 code.

 main.rkt
 --------